MichaelAlex03/FitTrackr/README.md

 ## Overview

-FitTrackr is an app that is designed to provide a simple and efficient way to track workouts for anybody.
+FitTrackr is a user-friendly workout application that allows users to create, manage, and edit your workouts with ease.